Charlottetown bioscience products hitting export market

-The company is already selling its line of all-natural, all-organic pain relief products across Canada.
+The company is already selling its line of all-natural, all-organic pain relief products called LivRelief across Canada.

 ACOA is providing a $655,000 loan to help open export markets in the U.S. Part of that money will help with the purchase of new testing and certification equipment, and part will go to a marketing campaign.